AndrzejSwistowski/jiracounter/requirements/design_document.md

-# JiraLicznik Design Document
+# JiraCounter Design Document

 ## Architecture Overview

-JiraLicznik follows a service-oriented architecture with clear separation of concerns.
+JiraCounter follows a service-oriented architecture with clear separation of concerns.
 The application is organized into the following layers:

 ### 1. Core Service Layer
 - `JiraService`: Central component for Jira API interaction